Featured Rehearsal Dinner Venue | BUCA DI BEPPO

-Traditional rehearsal dinner etiquette dictates that the groom's parents shell out the dough because “it's the way for the groom's mother to show that she knows how to entertain, too,” says Michael Willms of Entertainment Design Events.
+Traditional rehearsal dinner etiquette dictates that the groom's parents foot the bill because it's the way for the groom's mother to show that she knows how to entertain, too.
 But as more and more couples choose to pay for their own wedding or share the expenses between both families, the bottom line is you get to decide who shoulders the awesome pre-wedding party responsibility.
 Remember, though, that whoever pays gets the last word on the details!

-Bridesmaids, groomsmen, ushers, flower girls and ring bearers (with their adult supervision, of course!), your officiant and other close family and friends form the traditional group.
-But Michael Willms says, “In Jewish tradition, it is customary for anyone invited to the wedding to be invited to the rehearsal dinner.
-They’ve flown out, they've given a gift, and they need to eat.
-End of story.”
+Bridesmaids, groomsmen, ushers, flower girls and ring bearers (with their adult supervision, of course!), your officiant and other close family and friends form the traditional group, but cultural or religious factors may have an influence.
+In Jewish tradition, for example, it's customary for anyone invited to the wedding to be invited to the rehearsal dinner.
+The feeling is that they've flown out, they've given a gift, and they need to eat.
+End of story.

 When should I start planning my rehearsal dinner?

-As soon as you can make the reservation, do it, but the general consensus is at least 3-6 months in advance of the date.
-“By three months out, couples have a good idea how many guests will be attending and they can plan a menu that doesn't conflict with their wedding day,” advises Scott Tessler of Silver Spoons Catering.
-Consider scheduling your pre-wedding dinner on a Thursday night if you're having a Saturday wedding.
-Not only can this make your rehearsal dinner bill cheaper, but “everyone can party as much as they want, sleep it off on Friday, and wake up for a wonderful wedding on Saturday,” offers Michael Willms.
+As soon as you can make the reservation, do it, but the general consensus is at least three to six months in advance of the date.
+By three months out, couples have a good idea how many guests will be attending and they can plan a menu that doesn't conflict with their wedding day.
+Consider scheduling your rehearsal dinner on a Thursday night if you're having a Saturday wedding.
+There's an excellent chance you'll reduce the cost of your rehearsal dinner, plus everyone can party as much as they want, sleep it off on Friday, and wake up for a wonderful wedding on Saturday.

-What's a good rehearsal dinner location?
+What's a good rehearsal dinner venue?